Quality as an Algorithm: How I Evaluate Businesses

 Can quality really be captured in numbers?
 Not completely, but largely.
 The five dimensions — return on capital, competitive position, financial solidity, growth, and management — can be quantified to a great extent.
 What remains is a qualitative residual that requires judgment and experience.
 But a systematic approach with clear criteria is superior to any purely intuitive method.

 How many companies typically pass the quality test?
-Of the roughly 3,000 publicly listed companies we regularly analyze, approximately 5 to 10% pass the strict quality criteria in my experience.
-This is a small universe, but it contains the most reliable long-term investments.
+In my experience, of the roughly 3,000 publicly listed companies we regularly analyze, approximately 5 to 10% pass the strict quality criteria.
+That is a small universe, but it contains the most reliable long-term investments.
 Quality investing is selective by definition.

 Why not simply buy the broadest index?
 Index investing is an excellent strategy for many investors.
 But an index by definition also contains mediocre and poor companies.
 Those who have the time, knowledge, and discipline to systematically identify quality can outperform the index over the long term — provided they maintain high standards and keep costs low.